S7mitbarua/S7mitbarua/README.md

 <h3 align="center">
-I am Sumit, who is a Climate Aficionado and User Experience (UX) Designer with a strong background in Health Data Analysis.
-With a passion for addressing future climate change challenges and promoting accessibility in the field of digital health, I strive to create impactful and user-centric solutions.
+I am Sumit, a Climate Aficionado and User Experience (UX) Designer, blending my expertise in Health Data Analysis.
+With a fervor for addressing future climate change challenges and advocating for accessibility in digital health, I strive to create impactful and user-centric solutions.
+As a Health Data Analyst and UX Designer, I leverage my skills to contribute meaningfully at the intersection of data and design.
 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=s7mitbarua&label=Profile%20views&color=0e75b6&style=flat" alt="s7mitbarua" /> </p>